cfernan3/CSC510-Project/DESIGN_Revised/DESIGN.md

 Whatbot will understand basic chat commands to perform the following operations.
 ```
 Schedule a new standup or move an existing one: schedule standup
-Whatbot will then prompt for entering the days, duration, participants, question set, and report delivery method.
+Whatbot will then prompt for entering the duration, participants, question set, and report delivery method.

-Schedule a reminder for x minutes prior to the report submission:  reminder [x], set reminder [x], etc
-If the user has not supplied the time, Whatbot will prompt for it.

 Modify participants: add/remove participant [participant-list]
 The participant-list can be a combination of the following: